Nevada vs. Colorado State NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Nevada and its opponents have combined to score more than 55.5 points in six of 11 games this season.
+- Nevada and its opponents have gone over the current 55.5-point total in six of 11 games (54.5%) this season.

 - Colorado State's games have gone over 55.5 points in two opportunities this season.

-- The two teams combine to average 60.2 points per game, 4.7 more than the total in this contest.
+- Saturday's over/under is 4.7 points lower than the two team's combined 60.2 points per game average.

-- The 51.8 combined points per game that these two squads have allowed this season are 3.7 fewer than the 55.5 over/under in this contest.
+- These two squads combine to surrender 51.8 points per game, 3.7 fewer than this contest's over/under.

-- The Wolf Pack and their opponents have scored an average of 56.7 points per game in 2021, 1.2 more than Saturday's total.
+- Wolf Pack games this season feature an average total of 56.7 points, a number 1.2 points higher than Saturday's over/under.

-- The 55.5 over/under in this game is 6.1 points higher than the 49.4 average total in Rams games this season.
+- In 2021, games involving the Rams have averaged a total of 49.4 points, 6.1 fewer than this game's set over/under.

 Nevada Stats and Trends